microsoft/Pyjion/pep.rst

 This PEP proposes to expand CPython's C API [#c-api]_ to allow for just-in-time compilers (JITs) to participate in the execution of Python code.
-Use of a JIT will be optional for CPython and no specific JIT will be distributed with CPython itself.
+The use of a JIT will be optional for CPython and no specific JIT will be distributed with CPython itself.

 Rationale
 =========